Login / Register

 Made with marinated pork cooked in banana leaves, you’ll find these at Yucatecan restaurants across L.A., including two which are the best in the U.S. We also have chef Rocio Camacho, who makes great dishes from all over the south of Mexico at Rocio’s Moles de los Dioses.
 Her cochinita pibil tacos are addictive and dripping with a rich, complex recaudo rojo (achiote marinade).

 Flute-length fried rolled tortillas filled with meat.
-There are many places for this favorite Mexican antojito in L.A., but the forthcoming Flautas by Mexican celebrity chefs, Jaime Martin del Campo and Ramiro Arvizu (La Casita Mexicana, Mexicano) will specialize in the comfort food classic from their home state of Jalisco.
+There are many places for this favorite Mexican antojito in L.A., but Flautas by Mexican celebrity chefs, Jaime Martin del Campo and Ramiro Arvizu (La Casita Mexicana, Mexicano) has a whole menu dedicated to this deep fried treat.
+Taquizas Gilberto in Valinda serves an old school goat birria flauta that is stunning.

 Vampiros (a.k.a. volcanes, lorenzas)